After you have added some pages, it’s time to view and share your live application!

-To view your live application, just select a page on your page tree and then click "Go to Live App" at the top of the page.
-You can also click on the highlighted button below to view the current Builder page you are on:
+To view your live application, select a page on your page tree and then click "Go to Live App" at the top of the page.
+You can also click on the Preview button highlighted below to preview the current Builder page you are on:

-Each page will open at a special knack.com URL.
-You can share these URLs with your users so they can access your application.
+Note: Every page will open with a unique knack.com URL.
+You can share these URLs with your users so that they can easily access your application.

 How to Embed Your App

-Along with viewing your app at the URLs above, you can also embed any page from your app into your own website.
-To generate the embed code for your website, follow these steps:
+In addition to viewing your app using the provided URLs, you have the option to embed any page from your app into your own website.
+To generate the embed code for your website, follow these simple steps:

-By clicking into the page's settings in the Builder, you can edit each start page and choose whether to include it in the menu, as well as decide whether to show the entire menu when viewing that page.
+To edit each start page and customize its appearance in the menu, access the page's settings in the Builder.
+From there, you can choose whether to include it in the menu and decide whether to display the entire menu when viewing that page.

 Add Logins and User Permissions to Your Pages

-By adding logins to your page and creating users who can log in, you can define User Permissions and share different pages of your app with different users.
+By incorporating logins into your pages and creating users who can log in, you have the ability to establish user permissions and distribute various pages of your app to different users.

 In order to log in, a user must have an account record in your database with an email and password.
 You can add these accounts directly in the database, or let users register right from your site.